Stability of SIS Spreading Processes in Networks with Non-Markovian Transmission and Recovery: Mathematical Preliminaries

-Let $(\Omega,\mathcal{M},P)$ be a probability space.
+We let $P(\cdot)$ denote the probability of events.
 The expectation of a random variable is denoted by~$E[\cdot]$.
 A Poisson counter~\cite[Chapter~4]{Cinlar1975a} of rate $\lambda>0$ is denoted by $N_\lambda$.
 In this paper, we extensively use a specific class of stochastic differential equations with Poisson jumps, described below.
-For each $i\in [m]$, let $f_i\colon \mathbb{R}\times \mathbb{R} \to \mathbb{R}$ be a continuous function, $N_{\lambda_i}$ be a Poisson counter, and $\kappa_i$ be a continuous-time real stochastic process defined over the probability space $\Omega$ such that $\{\kappa_i(t)\}_{t\geq 0}$ are independent and identically distributed.
+For each $i\in [m]$, let $f_i\colon \mathbb{R}\times \mathbb{R} \to \mathbb{R}$ be a continuous function, $N_{\lambda_i}$ be a Poisson counter, and~$\kappa_i$ be a continuous-time, real, and stationary stochastic process defined over the probability space~$\Omega$.
 All the above stochastic processes are assumed to be independent of each other.
 Then, we say that a real and right\nobreakdash-continuous function~$x$ is a solution of the stochastic differential equation